ska-telescope/ska-pss-protest/README.md

 ./launch_protest candtests
 ```

-To run the end-to-end product tests (those which actually launch a PSS pipeline, the path to the directory containing the cheetah "pipelines" directory must be supplied in addition to the test type, e.g.,
+To run the end-to-end product tests (those which actually launch a PSS pipeline, the path to the directory containing the cheetah "pipelines" directory must be supplied in addition to the test type.
+This directory is the top level of the build tree which contains sub-directories containing the executables corresponding to the systems under test.
+Currently these executables are pipelines/cheetah\_pipeline, emulators/cheetah\_emulator and candidate\_pipeline/cheetah\_candidate\_pipeline.

 ```bash
 ./launch_protest product /path/to/cheetah/dir